scottyschup/ruby-curriculum/the-web/oauth.md

    the application directs them to a special URL hosted by the service.
 This page displays the application name and what permissions will be granted.
-The user will have to be logged in to the service, and can then clicks to authorize.
+The user will have to be logged in to the service, and then clicks to authorize.
 For example, Instagram redirects the user to a twitter.com page which asks whether the user would like to authorize Instagram to post status updates.